Jamienie/DSCI_522_Vancouver_Bike_Theft_Analysis/README.md

 * Number of bikes stolen per month: Continuous
 * Summer/Not Summer: Categorical

-## Analysis Plan

-* Counting the number of bike thefts for each month since 2003
-* Group the months into summer/non-summer
-* Compute difference in means statistic between the summer and non-summer groups using a t-test
-* Accept/Reject null hypothesis based on the p-value

-* We will define our null and alternative hypotheses (a one-tailed two-group hypothesis):
-  * Null hypothesis: No difference in bike theft reports between summer months (June,July,August) and the other months of the year.
-  * Alternative hypothesis: Higher number of bike theft reports in the summer months when compared to the other months of the year.

-## Visualization
-- Visualize exploratory line graph, Month vs. Number of thefts for all years from 2003 to 2017
-- Box plot showing the median, first/third quartile, min/max and outliers

 ## Usage

 1. Clone this repo, navigate to the root of the project